Disposal of Restaurant Grease

 The City of Windsor needs everyone to do their part to maintain the sewer system so that repairs will not be disruptive to residents or businesses.
 Restaurants that generate FOG are required to have a grease trap and a waste grease bin for recycling.

 Commercial establishments are regulated through municipal by-laws regarding proper disposal into the sanitary or storm sewers.
-To read the City of Windsor's Sewer Use By-Law, visit Building and Planning By-laws.
+To read the City of Windsor's Sewer Use By-law, visit By-laws Online.